plone/documentation/docs/backend/relations.md

 Setting the mode of the widget to `search` makes it easier to select from the content that result form your catalog-query instead of having to navigate through your content-tree.

-The problem is that in the default mode of the Related Items wisget items that are in container s are not shown unless you add thes types of contaibers to the query.
+The problem is that in the default mode of the Related Items widget items that are in containers are not shown unless you add these types of containers to the query.

 Therefore is is recommended to use CatalogSource only in in `search` mode.